lfortran/lfortran/doc/src/asr/asr.md

 - Character kinds: 1 (utf8 string)
 - Logical kinds: 1, 2, 4: (boolean represented by 1, 2, 4 bytes; the default
-kind is 4, just like the default integer kind, consistent with Python and Fortran: in Python "Booleans in Python are implemented as a subclass of integers", in Fortran the "default logical kind has the same storage size as the default integer"; we currently use kind=4 as default integer, so we also use kind=4 for the default logical.)
+kind is 4, just like the default integer kind, consistent with Python and Fortran: in Python, "Booleans in Python are implemented as a subclass of integers"; in Fortran the "default logical kind has the same storage size as the default integer"; we currently use kind=4 as default integer, so we also use kind=4 for the default logical.)